uabinf/nlp-fall-2019-project-textmania/BrainDump.md

 ## Info

 Mimic Database has no instances of Heterotaxy.
-Situs Inversus is the cloest condition in the database to Heterotaxy.
+Situs Inversus is the closest condition in the database to Heterotaxy.